Intestinal Parasites In Your Cat And What To Do About Them

 This organism is a distant cousin of the trichomonas that infects humans.
-Tritrichomonas is another protozoan organism with the ability to cause diarrhea in immature cats.
-It was only recently discovered to be a pathogen of cats, although veterinarians have known for a long time that this or perhaps a similar but distinct Tritrichomonas infected swine and cattle.
+Tritrichomonas is another one-celled, protozoan organism with the ability to cause diarrhea in immature cats.
+It was only recently discovered to be a pathogen of cats.
+Veterinarians had known for a long time that this or perhaps a similar but distinct Tritrichomonas infected swine and cattle.
 When cats are affected, they often have bouts of soft stools that come and go over long periods of time.
 Stools produced occasionally contain flecks of blood and streaks of mucous.
 During bouts of diarrhea, the cat’s anus is often painful and swollen.
 Some sources claim that up to 30% of cats carry this parasite.
-Certain breeds (Bengals, Persians and Abyssinians) might be particularly susceptible to tritrichomonas.
-During bouts of diarrhea, their stool odor is quite objectionable.
-Unlike giardia and coccidia, Tritrichomonas lives in the lower intestinal tract (the large bowel) – farther down than where nutrients are absorbed.
-So infected cats do not generally loose weight or condition.
-Veterinarians are uncertain how this parasite moves from cat to cat.
+Certain breeds (Bengals, Persians, and Abyssinians) might be particularly susceptible to tritrichomonads.
+During bouts of diarrhea, their stool odor is quite intense.
+Unlike giardia and coccidia, Tritrichomonas lives in your cat’s lower intestinal tract (its large bowel) – farther down than where nutrients are absorbed.
+So, infected cats do not generally lose weight or condition.
+Veterinarians are uncertain how this parasite moves from one cat to another.
 But a fecal-to-oral rout is most likely.
-This parasite are recognized through the characteristic motion (“barrel rolls”) it makes.
-So they will not be seen on an ordinary fecal flotation slide where chemicals have been used to bring parasites and their eggs to the surface.
-When these parasites are noticed in a direct microscopic examination of the cat’s diluted stool, they are quite easy to mistake for giardia.
-So if your cat has a case of “chronic or reoccurring giardia” or giardia that is unresponsive to the two medications generally used to treat it, consider having a sample sent to Davis or another RT-PCR lab for identification or utilize an “InPouch” diagnostic method.
-Since the same poor sanitation and environments that favor giardia favor Tritrichomonas, it is possible that a cat could become infected with both organisms at the same time.
-One could also easily mistake this parasite for inflammatory bowel disease .
+This parasite is recognized through its characteristic undulations (“barrel roll motions”) made when still alive.
+So, they will not be seen on an ordinary fecal flotation slide where chemicals have been used to bring parasites and their eggs to the surface.
+When these parasites are noticed in a direct microscopic examination of your cat’s diluted stool, they are quite easy to mistake for giardia.
+So, if your cat has a case of “chronic or reoccurring giardia” or giardia that is unresponsive to the two medications generally used to treat it, consider having a sample sent to Davis or another RT-PCR lab for identification or utilize an “InPouch” diagnostic method.
+Since the same poor sanitation and environments that favor giardia favor Tritrichomonas, it is possible that your cat could become infected with both organisms at the same time.
+One could also easily mistake this parasite’s presence for inflammatory bowel disease.
 So screen those cats for Tritrichomonas too.
 The standard medications used to treat diarrhea and intestinal parasites in cats have no effect on Tritrichomonas.
 Ronidazole is the only drug that appears effective.
-Untreated, most cats spontaneously recover after lengthy periods of time.
-You can read more about Tritrichomonas here.
+Untreated, most cats spontaneously recover after a lengthy period of time.
+You can read more about Tritrichomonas in cats here.

 Toxoplasma = Toxoplasmosis, Toxoplasma gondii

 Most shelter and randomly bred cats in North America have probably been exposed at some time in their lives to toxoplasma.
 But they only shed toxoplasma cysts intermittently and in low numbers.
-When your veterinarian observes toxoplasma cysts microscopically in large numbers in a cat’s fecal sample, it is usually in immature cats and kittens that have only recently been exposed.
-However carrier cats of any age are capable of shedding infective toxoplasmosis cysts throughout their lives.
-The oldest can reported to do so was 18 years old. (read here) The best way to avoid exposing your cat to Toxoplasma is to keep it indoors, not allow it to hunt and not feed it raw meat.
+When your veterinarian observes toxoplasma cysts microscopically in large numbers in a cat’s fecal sample, it is usually a young cat or half grown kitten that has only recently been exposed.
+Carrier cats of any age are capable of shedding infective toxoplasmosis cysts throughout their lives.
+The oldest cat reported to have done so was 18 years old. (read here) The best way to avoid exposing your cat to toxoplasma is to keep it indoors, not allow it to hunt and not feed it raw meat.

 This coccidia-like protozoan parasite is also commonly found living in the intestinal cells of cats and other animals.
 There is confusion as to the differences, if any, between various strains.
 I treat them all as one.
-Cryptosporidia occasionally causes a mild, transient (temporary) diarrhea.
+Cryptosporidia occasionally causes a mild, transient (temporary) diarrhea in cats.
 Cats become infected through fecal contamination or through consuming fecally contaminated food or water.
 The parasite’s telltale resistant cysts (sporulated oocysts) are hard for your veterinarian to identify in feces because they are exceedingly small.
-When this parasite is suspected, it is best confirmed with a laboratory PCR test.
+When cryptosporidium is suspected, it is best to confirm it with a laboratory PCR test.
 Cryptosporidium can transfer to humans.
-The disease, Cryptosporidiosis, is primarily a concern for cat owners with weakened immune systems (immunocompromised).
-Cats are not a particular threat as there are many other ways for you to become infected with this parasite. (read here) In humans with healthy immune systems it often results in no symptoms at all.
-In a smaller percentage of people cryptosporidium causes diarrhea, cramps and nausea and even a fever all lasting up to two weeks. (read here)
+The disease, Cryptosporidiosis, is primarily a concern for cat owners and others with weakened immune systems (immunocompromised).
+Cats are not a particular threat, as there are many other ways you might become infected with this parasite. (read here) In humans with healthy immune systems, it often results in no symptoms at all.
+In another percentage of people, cryptosporidium causes diarrhea, cramps, and nausea and even a fever, all lasting up to two weeks. (read here)

-Although T. vulpus whipworms are the most common ones to infect dogs, a different species of whipworm, T. serrata, is the most common one to infect cats.
-Even when present, these parasites are hard to diagnose by common animal hospital methods because they only pass eggs intermittently.
-They rarely if ever produce symptoms in the cats that harbor them.
-In dogs whipworms have been associated with symptoms that mimic Addison’s Disease, a deficiency in cortisol hormone due to adrenal gland disease.
+T. vulpis whipworms are the most common ones that infect dogs.
+A different species of whipworm, T. serrata, (aka T. felis?) is the most common one to infect cats. (read here) Even when present, these parasites are hard to diagnose by common animal hospital methods because they only pass their eggs intermittently.
+These parasites rarely if ever produce symptoms in the cats that harbor them.
+In dogs, whipworms have been associated with symptoms that mimic Addison’s Disease, a deficiency in cortisol hormone due to adrenal gland disease.
 I do not know of any reported cases of that occurring in cats.
-Cat whipworms are of no threat to humans.
+Cat whipworms are probably of no threat to humans.

-Are Parasites A Concern If I Feed My Cat Raw Meat?
+Are Parasites A Concern When I Feed My Pets Raw Meat?

-On of the reason us humans have evolved to eat cooked meat is that it lessens our exposure to disease.
-Parasites and bacteria are always looking for good ways to get passed on to a new victim.
-Traveling through the food supply is a very effective means of getting around.
-Despite what you read on the internet or see in pet food commercials, domestic cats and humans have evolved together over the last 5,000+ years to nutritionally accommodate cooked diets.
-Just like us, cats do quite well when its nutritionally balanced diet has been cooked. (read here) What goes into mass produced cat food is an entirely different matter. (read here) Some parasitic and bacterial diseases particularly associated with consuming raw meat are certain tapeworms, trichinosis, pathogenic E.coli, toxoplasmosis and listeriosis.
-I prefer feeding my pets homemade diets because the quality of ingredients in most commercial pet foods is so poor.
-But I suggest that all the ingredients you feed to your cat be heated to make them safe for your pet.
-If you feel you must feed raw meat to your cat, feed it supermarket meat that is safe for human consumption.
+One of the reasons us humans have evolved to eating cooked meat is that it lessens our exposure to disease.
+Parasites and bacteria are continually looking for good ways to get passed on to a new victim.
+Hitching a ride through the food supply is a very effective means of getting around.
+Despite what you read on the internet or see in pet food commercials, domestic cats and us humans have evolved together over the last 5,000+ years to thrive on cooked diets.
+Just like you, your cat will do quite well when its nutritionally balanced diet has been cooked. (read here) What goes into industrially manufactured cat foods, however, is an entirely different matter. (read here) A few of the parasitic and bacterial diseases associated with consuming raw meat are tapeworm disease, trichinosis, pathogenic E.coli, toxoplasmosis and listeriosis and salmonellosis, along with many of the other parasites I already mentioned.
+That is why I suggest that all the ingredients you feed to your cat be heated to a temperature that makes them safe for your pet.
+If you feel you must feed raw meat to your cat, feed it supermarket meat that is for sale for your consumption.
 Many, but not all, of the larger parasites that pose a threat to your pet’s health are also destroyed by freezing (20 days @ -15 C or 6 days @ -30 C).
-But those temperatures cannot be relied upon to kill all bacteria. (read here) I do not know of any beneficial health reasons why cat owners would want to feed a raw meat diet to their cat.
+But those temperatures cannot be relied upon to kill all dangerous bacteria. (read here) I do not know of any beneficial health reasons a cat owner would want to feed a raw meat diet to their cat.
 The latest trend is to sell industrially prepared refrigerated diets for cats.
 They offer no nutritional benefits to your cat – only more opportunities for contamination.

-What Are The Medications Veterinarians Us To Rid My Cat Of Worms In Cats?
+What Are The Medications Veterinarians Us To Rid My Cat Of Worms?

-This product had been on the market since 1916.
+Piperazine, an over-the-counter product, has been on the market since 1916.
 It is still on pet store shelves and big box isle sold as Hartz Ultra Guard™.
 Veterinarians are unlikely to dispense it to your cat or your dog.
-All wormers that contain only piperazine as its active ingredient is effective only against roundworm and pinworms (cats don’t get pinworms) and must be given several times to expel all of them.
-Piperazine will only eliminate roundworms that have reached your cat’s intestine after their long journey through the body.
-There is really no reason to give this drug because cats that have roundworms quite frequently have hookworms as well and piperazine has no effect on hookworms.
+All wormers that contain only piperazine as their active ingredient are effective only against roundworm and pinworms (cats don’t get pinworms) and must be given several times to expel all of them.
+That is because piperazine will only eliminate roundworms that have reached your cat’s intestine after their long journey through its body.
+There is really no reason to give this drug to cats because cats that have roundworms quite frequently have hookworms too, and piperazine has no effect on hookworms.
 If used alone, it must be given multiple times until all the immature parasites have finally matured in your cat’s intestines.

 Fenbendazole kills many more species of parasites than pyrantel pamoate given alone.
-It is a better choice when diarrhea is suspected to be due to intestinal parasites but the identity of those parasites is unknown.
+It is a better choice when diarrhea is suspected to be due to intestinal parasites, but the identity of those parasites is unknown.
 Three consecutive days of treatment are usually required.
-It is labeled for dogs but it is frequently given to cats.
+It is labeled for dogs, but it is frequently dispensed to cats.

 This medication, epsiprantel, like praziquantel, is also very effective against tapeworms.
 It appears to be equally effective (100%) as praziquantel in killing tapeworms.

-Some shelters have experimented in the use of ponazuril in pets to treat coccidiosis.
+Some shelters have experimented with the use of ponazuril in pets to treat coccidiosis – related diarrhea.
 It is approved only for use in horses.
-Its chief advantage over other products is its low per-dose cost.
+Its chief advantage over other products is its low per-dose cost per cat.
 Unscrupulous puppy and kitten mills producing for the pet trade sometimes us this product to control coccidiosis as a substitute for good sanitation.
 I have no experience using it.